DUI suspect plows into California home, kills 3 family members asleep in bed: cops

 The crash occurred in Sutter County, Calif.
 Video from the scene shows a totally demolished home.

-Authorities told KCRA that Huazo-Jardinez did not slow down at a turn and his Chevy Avalanche torn into the home—described as a trailer-- at about 10 p.m.
+Authorities told KCRA that Huazo-Jardinez did not slow down at a turn and his Chevy Avalanche tore into the home—described as a trailer-- at about 10 p.m.

 The family was “very hardworking” farmworkers, according to the report.